anatawa12/jstack-gui/README.md

 ## How to use

+1. install jdk and restart your pc.
-1. enter pid to text field. if you use this as a mod, you don't need to do this step.
+2. enter pid to text field. if you use this as a mod, you don't need to do this step.
-2. click "run jstack"
+3. click "run jstack"
-3. now jstack result is on textarea
+4. now jstack result is on textarea

 ![gui-image.png](gui-image.png)